SELF GUIDED AUDIO TOURS HAWAII

 The Wetherill Mesa Sites include Step House, Kodak House, Long House, Nordenskiold Site 16, and Two Raven House.

-The hikes here can total up to or over 4.5 miles if you visit all the sites.
-Visitors should prioritize the Nordenskiold Site and Step House, as well as the ticket-only Long House.
+The hikes here can total 4.5 miles or more if you visit all the sites.
+Visitors should prioritize the Nordenskiöld Site, Step House, and the ticketed-only Long House.
+Like all ticketed tours, Long House requires advance reservations.

 42. Long House